cascadiajs/cascadiajs/app/markdown/2026/attend.md

 - A government-issued photo ID if you plan on drinking alchohol
 - A water bottle
 - Snacks, if you need to nosh regularly throughout the day
-- Clothes appropriate for low to mid 70's during the day, dipping to the 50's at night
+- Something warm to wear when you're inside or out at night

 <h2 id="travel">Travel & Lodging</h2>